-NT 602-CL The Gospel of Matthew (3) NT 602-CL-GK The Gospel of Matthew (3)
+NT 602-CL The Gospel of Matthew (3)

+NT 602-CL-GK The Gospel of Matthew (3-1T)

-NT 602-GK The Gospel of Matthew (3)
+NT 602-GK The Gospel of Matthew (3-1T)

 An expositional study of the Gospel of Matthew and an exploration of the literary, argumentative, historical context, and theological content of the Gospel.
 Particular attention is given to Matthew's theology of Christ, common and distinctive theological features of Matthew, parables, and various methods employed in the study of Matthew.
-GK courses will also include a lab, 1 hour per week.

 Prerequisite: OT 502 or NT 502.